Ring deconvolution microscopy: exploiting symmetry for efficient spatially varying aberration correction: Results

-\subsection{Miniature microscopy}
+\subsubsection{Miniature microscopy}

-Our first experimental system is the UCLA Miniscope~\cite{aharoni}, a miniature microscope used largely for neuro-imaging in freely-behaving animals.
+Our first experimental system is the UCLA Miniscope~\cite{aharoni}, a miniature microscope used largely for neuroimaging in freely-behaving animals.
 The first step of our experimental pipeline is to calibrate the imaging system by capturing a single image of randomly-placed fluorescent beads (obtained by smearing bead solution on a slide).
-We use it to fit Seidel coefficients, obtaining the coefficients 0.85, 0.56, 0.25, 0.29, and 0 waves of spherical aberration, coma, astigmatism, field curvature and distortion, respectively.
+We use it to fit Seidel coefficients, obtaining 0.85, 0.56, 0.25, 0.29, and 0 waves of spherical aberration, coma, astigmatism, field curvature and distortion, respectively.
 These numbers, while specific to our particular assembly of the Miniscope, are consistent with the aberration profile of a radial GRIN lens~\cite{Wang:90}, which is the objective lens used by the Miniscope.
-Radial GRIN lenses are dominated mostly by spherical aberration followed by coma, astigmatism, and field curvature.
 The fact that the off-axis coefficients (i.e. all of the primary coefficients except for spherical) are nonzero confirms that the system is indeed spatially-varying.
-For comparison, we also run the standard deconvolution calibration, in which a single fluorescent bead is isolated and centered in the FoV, thus allowing us to measure only the center PSF.
+For comparison with standard deconvolution deblurring, we also acquire the center PSF by imaging a single fluorescent bead isolated and centered in the FoV.
 The PSF is then denoised before its use in deconvolution (see~\ref{subsec:exp_deets}).

 Having completed the one-time calibration for the Miniscope, we image a variety of different samples: a USAF resolution target, rabbit liver tissue, and live fluorescence-stained tardigrades.
-For each sample, we run ring deconvolution and DeepRD, and show a comparison with standard deconvolution (using a single PSF measured at the center of the FoV) and a baseline U-Net (see Fig.~\ref{fig:3}).
+For each sample, we compare reconstructions from ring deconvolution and DeepRD, as well as standard deconvolution (using the PSF measured at the center of the FoV) and a baseline U-Net (see Fig.~\ref{fig:3}).